Stilone/MG/README.md

 - **TypeScript** 📝

 ## Getting Started
-To run the application locally, follow these simple steps:
+To run the application locally, follow these simple steps

-## How to Run the Project

 You can either follow the link: